cheesehero112/notes/Chihiro's Study Progress.md

 4/12/22: Application started.
 Optional code challenge solved.
 Need to finish an essay.

 ### CSX free course:

+8/8/22: Reviewed the closure section.
+3 challenges left to review.

 6/8/22: All CSX unit complete up to Recursion.